codescape/jira-scrum-poker/readme.md

 ## Compatibility

-Starting with version 1.4.0 the Scrum Poker plugin requires you run Jira 7.3.6 or newer on a Java runtime with Java 8 or newer.
+Starting with version 1.4.0 the Scrum Poker plugin requires you to run Jira 7.3.6 or newer on a Java runtime with Java 8 or newer.

 As a rule of thumb: